Coast Guard, DOT.

 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
 L. 104-121), we offer to assist small entities in understanding the rule so that they could better evaluate its effects on them and participate in the rulemaking process.
 If the rule will affect your small business, organization, or government jurisdiction and you have questions concerning its provisions or options for compliance, please contact the person listed under FOR FURTHER INFORMATION CONTACT for assistance in understanding this rule.

-Small businesses may send comments on the actions of Federal employees who enforce, or otherwise determine compliance with, Federal regulations to the Small Business and Agriculture Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Fairness Boards.
+Small businesses may send comments on the actions of Federal employees who enforce, or otherwise determine Start Printed Page 6653compliance with, Federal regulations to the Small Business and Agriculture Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Fairness Boards.
 The Ombudsman evaluates these actions annually and rates each agency's responsiveness to small business.
 If you wish to comment on actions by employees of the Coast Guard, call 1-888-REG-FAIR (1-888-734-3247).

 This rule calls for no new collection of information requirements under the Paperwork Reduction Act (44 U.S.C.
 3501-3520).